nmorgan94/SampleRealm-Sub-Bass/README.md

 ### Envelope
 - ADSR with attack, decay, and release from 1 ms to 5 seconds
 - Skewed ranges for finer control at short times
-- Attack, decay, and release each have a curve knob, −1 to +1; double-click to reset to linear:
+- Attack, decay, and release each have a curve knob, −1 to +1; double-click to reset to linear

 ### Saturation
 - tanh soft-clip drive, applied pre-envelope